 Cold weather in Taiwan in January, particularly in Taipei, seems to turn off a lot of tourists.
 It’s also kind of a limbo period between New Year’s Eve and Lunar New Year with few notable events.

-However, if you don’t mind the cool weather, love hot springs, have an adventurous spirit, are escaping a much colder winter in your own country, or want to avoid the crowds of more popular months, then January might just be the month for you.
+However, if you don’t mind the cool weather, love hot springs, have an adventurous spirit, are escaping a much colder winter or equatorial heat in your own country, or you want to avoid the crowds of more popular months, then January might just be the month for you.

 Also read: